croissanne/pa-android-tests/docs/index.md

 ## building and running the java example (Portaudioexample)

 Simply import the gradle project into android studio (made with 2.3) and it should work.
-Or just install the [apk](https://github.com/Gundersanne/pa-android-tests/blob/master/docs/armeabi-v7a/app-debug.apk).
+Or just install the [apk of the example](https://github.com/Gundersanne/pa-android-tests/raw/master/docs/armeabi-v7a/app-debug.apk).